Large-Vocabulary Segmentation for Medical Images with Text Prompts: Discussion

 \section{Discussion}

 Developing specialist models on individual tasks has been the dominant solution for medical image segmentation for years~\cite{nnUNET,dou20173d,li2018h,yu2018recurrent,zhou2019unet++,schlemper2019attention,zhang2022decoupled,UNetr,cao2022swin,SwinUNetr,xie2021cotr,zhang2022mmformer,chen20233d,zhou2023nnformer}.
-Yet the heterogeneity of medical images has long called for effective and flexible universal medical segmentation model to meet clinical needs.
-To this end, we proposed a universal segmentation model, trained on unprecedented dataset collection, and driven by knowledge enhanced text prompt.
-In this section, we discuss the significance, potential and limitations of the proposed \model{}, based on our experiment results in Sec.~\ref{sec:results}.

-\textbf{A Universal Model is Worth 72 Specialist Models.} Through comprehensive internal evaluation from several aspects, \textbf{\model{}-Pro} has demonstrated comparable results to an assemble of 72 specialized nnU-Nets, and even surpass them on lots of regions and classes.
-While on external evaluation, \textbf{\model{}-Nano} exhibits superior generalization ability than nnU-Nets.
-Therefore, despite the diversity of image and segmentation targets from different clinic scenes, \model{} can flexibly handle them with just one model. \model{} along with the unprecedented dataset collection and standardisation procedure, represent an important step forward for universal segmentation model in medical scenario.

-\textbf{SAT as a Strong Pre-trained Segmentation Model.} When fine-tuned on specific dataset, \textbf{\model{}-Pro-Ft} can further improve the performance, achieving superior results over the counterpart nnU-Nets.
-Thus, it naturally acts a foundational segmentation model, pre-trained on large-scale and diverse data, holding potentials to be adapted to specific tasks, balancing the clinical requirements between universal solution and specialist model.

-\textbf{Text As Prompt for Segmentation.} As an automatic method prompted by text, \model{} outlines a new path apart from recent works in interactive universal segmentation~\cite{MedSAM,gong20233dsamadapter,wang2023sammed3d,wang2023sammed3d}.
-In both internal and external evaluation, \model{} saves time from laborious spatial prompting, showing superior scalability in deployment, provides semantic and robust results regardless of manual errors in drawing box prompts.

-\textbf{\model{} Can Be Used As An Agent to Bridge Language and Segmentation.} In Sec.~\ref{sec:clinic}, we show that \model{} can be applied to segment targets extracted by language model from clinical report, providing explainable grounded report in clinical scenarios.
-This demonstrate the potential of \model{} as a powerful out-of-the-box agent, seamlessly integrated into any large language models via text prompts.
-As grounding is an indispensable procedure for building generalist medical artificial intelligence~\cite{moor2023foundation}, we expect the potential and significance of \model{} to extend beyond a simple clinical tools, for example, providing grounding annotations for medical datasets in a scalable way~\cite{zhang2024radgenome}.
+In this paper, we aim to build a large-vocabulary, effective, and flexible medical segmentation foundation model by training on an unprecedented dataset collection and driven by knowledge-enhanced text prompts.
+The significance of the proposed \model{} is demonstrated through multiple dimensions.

+First, our work represents an important step towards a universal segmentation model in medical scenarios.
+Despite the diverse images and segmentation targets from different clinical scenarios, \model{} can flexibly handle them within a single generalist model, effectively replacing the need for dozens of specialist models.

+Through comprehensive internal evaluation, \model{}-Pro has demonstrated competitive results against the ensemble of 72 specialist models, achieving comparable performance to nnU-Net and U-Mamba, and superior performance to SwinUNETR.
+Remarkably, \model{}-Pro achieves this with a model size reduced to 20\% or less of the ensemble, greatly improving efficiency.